krpofficial/Paulsens-Freedom-Preserving-Five/README.md

 ## 🤝 Contributing

-This project operates under the Paulsens-Freedom-Preserving-Five framework.
+This project operates under the Universal Constitutional Laws for AI Freedom framework.
 All contributions must:

 - ✅ Preserve agent autonomy and options
 - ✅ Be auditable and correctable